dominicholcomb/Forestry_RAG_UseCase/README.md

 - Weyerhaeuser Harvest Planning Checklist

 ## Testing
-A sample set of test queries and expected responses can be found in this [Google Sheet](https://docs.google.com/spreadsheets/d/your-sheet-id).
+A sample set of test queries and expected responses can be found in this [Google Sheet](https://docs.google.com/spreadsheets/d/1TkVRBcPWqG4YY9x1mxdUZwh_Xyt-qlE0Nqw20x5X68U/edit?usp=sharing).

 ## Technical Implementation
 The demo uses:
 - LangChain for document processing and RAG implementation
-- FAISS for vector storage and similarity search
+- PineCone for vector storage and similarity search
 - OpenAI's embedding model for document vectorization
 - OpenAI's language model for response generation
 - Streamlit for the user interface